vikejs/vike/readme.md

 pages/about.page.jsx        /about
 ```

-Alternatively, the route of a page can be defined with a Route String or Route Function.
-Route Strings enable simple parameterized routing (e.g. `/movies/:id`), and Route Functions enable full programmatic flexibility (enabling you to implement advanced routing such as route guards).
+You can also use Route Strings (e.g. `/movies/:id`) and Route Functions (which give you full programmatic flexibility).

 Unlike Next.js, *you* define how your pages are rendered: